Geodels/gospl/docs/user_guide/inputfile.rst

         a. ``start`` is the model start time in years,
         b. ``end``` is the model end time in years,
-        c. ``tout`` is the output interval used to create model outputs,
-        d. ``dt`` is the model internal time step (the approach in goSPL uses an implicit time step).
+        c. ``dt`` is the model internal time step (the approach in goSPL uses an implicit time step).
+        d. ``tout`` is the output interval used to create model outputs,
+        e. to restart a simulation use the ``rstep`` key and specify the time step number.
-        e. ``tec`` is the tectonic timestep interval used to update the tectonic meshes and perform the required horizontal displacements (vertical displacements are done every ``dt``).
+        f. ``tec`` is the tectonic timestep interval used to update the tectonic meshes and perform the required horizontal displacements (vertical displacements are done every ``dt``).
-        f. ``strat`` is the stratigraphic timestep interval used to update the stratigraphic record.
+        g. ``strat`` is the stratigraphic timestep interval used to update the stratigraphic record.

 .. important::